v4l3rio/agentcrafter-asmd-project/docs/index.md

 ## Documentation Structure

-The documentation follows the development journey, explaining how each component works with minimal code snippets and clear integration points for future patterns:
+The documentation follows the development journey, explaining how each component works:

 ### [Q-Learning](qlearning/)
 **Foundation Analysis and Implementation**